Debra Messing: Career

 Messing was featured as a judge on the season finale of the second season of Bravo's reality show Project Runway.
 Also in 2005, along with Megan Mullally, she was awarded the Women in Film Lucy Award in recognition of her excellence and innovation in her creative works that have enhanced the perception of women through the medium of television.

 She also starred in the television miniseries The Starter Wife (2007), which was nominated for ten Emmy Awards, including one for Messing for Outstanding Lead Actress in a Miniseries or Movie.
 In 2008, Messing reprised her role as Molly Kagan in the television series The Starter Wife, consisting of 10 episodes.
 In early 2010, Messing starred in the ABC comedy pilot Wright vs. Wrong for the 2010–2011 primetime season, but ABC did not pick-up the pilot.

 In July 2011, Messing was ranked no. 22 on the TV Guide Network special, Funniest Women on TV.
 In February 2011, producers announced that Messing would star in a new NBC musical pilot called Smash for the 2011–2012 primetime season.
 In May 2011, it was reported that NBC picked up the show as a series for the 2011–2012 season.
 The show premiered on February 6, 2012.
 The show was later renewed for a second season after which it was cancelled.

 Messing appeared with Green Day singer Billie Joe Armstrong and Leighton Meester in Frank Whaley's drama film Like Sunday, Like Rain in 2014.
 For her performance, Messing won the 2014 Best Actress Award at The Williamsburg Independent Film Festival.

 She made her Broadway debut in John Patrick Shanley's play Outside Mullingar alongside Tony Award winner Brían F. O'Byrne, which began previews at the Samuel J. Friedman Theatre on January 3, 2014.
 Outside Mullingar was nominated for Best Play for the 2014 (68th Annual) Tony Awards.

 Messing starred in The Mysteries of Laura, a police procedural television show that premiered in September 2014.
 The series lasted for two seasons and ended in 2016.
 Messing portrayed Marjorie Houseman in the television remake of the film Dirty Dancing (1987).
 It aired on ABC in May 2017.
 She starred again as Grace Adler in the revival of Will & Grace on NBC.
 The revival aired for three seasons, from September 2017 to April 2020.

+Activism

+In 2004, Messing started working on political campaigns by knocking on doors and making phone calls.
+She has frequently criticized Donald Trump since his presidential run in 2016.
+In 2018, Messing and Mandana Dayani founded a nonpartisan organization called "I am a voter" to educate and mobilize voters.
+As of July 2022, Messing supported the Democratic Party.